ikennarichard/cs50_django/README.md

 we can also import forms from django to help us in setting up/interacting with forms, if you dont provide a label for the 'task = charfield(label='')' django will use the variable name as the label  _django forms_

+_sessions_ are a way for django to remember who you are, so it store data about your sessions or data